epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 Address 48 is 0x30 or ASCII '0'.
 The manager with that address will reset its application controller, and the serial multi-drop bus will switch to a point to point connection between the host and the application controller connected to that manager.
 The point to point serial allows the uploader tool to send a new application image to the bootloader, which places it in the flash execution memory.

-## Cmd 4 from the application controller /w i2c-debug read if the host shutdown detected.
+## Cmd 4 from the application controller /w i2c-debug access host shutdown detected.

 The application controller can check if the host got a manual halt command (e.g., if the shutdown button got pressed).
 Reading will clear the shutdown_detected flag that was used to keep the LED_BUILTIN from blinking.